smartcontractkit/crec-sdk/services/dvp/README.md

     "github.com/smartcontractkit/crec-sdk/services/dvp"
 )

 // 1.
-Initialize the CREc Client to connect to the Chainlink Verifiable Network crecClient, _ := client.NewCREcClient(crecURL)
+Initialize the CREC Client to connect to the Chainlink Verifiable Network crecClient, _ := client.NewCRECClient(crecURL)

 // 2.
 Create a DVP Service instance.
 This service is the main entry point for
 // interacting with the DvP protocol.
 It helps create and format operations.